 - In Starfighters of Adumar, documentarian Hallis Saper uses a 3PO protocol droid's head (which she calls Whitecap) to house her recording gear.
 Partway through the novel, Whitecap is damaged, and begins repeating everything it hears within earshot.

-- Played for Drama in the Doctor Who episode "Midnight".
+- Doctor Who: Played for Drama in "Midnight".
 An unknown alien thing invades the body of a passenger on a Bus Full of Innocents.
 It copies people's words.
 After a while, it starts talking in sync with the people... and eventually, it talks before they talk, leaving the person they're copying paralyzed and unable to stop repeating what the monster says.

 - Friends called it The Shadow Game.

 - On Full House, Michelle annoyed Stephanie by shadowing her.
-Steph eventually got Michelle to shadow Kimmie instead.
+Steph eventually got Michelle to shadow Kimmy instead.

 - One episode of Roseanne had D.J. doing this to Darlene, much to her irritation.
 Eventually: